-The VFAIF application period will be announced annually or semi-annually.
+The VFAIF application period is open from February 3-28, 2025.
 Grant award amounts for the VFAIF Large-Scale Retailer program will range from \$100,000 to \$250,000 per project.
 Successful projects may apply for additional funding in subsequent years upon completion of the previous project.